7 Positive Effects of Uterine Fibroid Embolization

 Making a decision to have a surgical procedure is never easy.
-But if your fibroids are causing heavy bleeding, fatigue, embarrassment in social situations, infertility and other symptoms, uterine fibroid embolization (UFE) should be a serious consideration.
-UFE is a minimally invasive option that can give you greater freedom, improve health outcomes such as anemia and chronic pain, and preserve the hope of having a healthy pregnancy.
+But if your uterine fibroids are causing heavy bleeding, fatigue, embarrassment in social situations, infertility and other symptoms, uterine fibroid embolization (UFE) should be a serious consideration.
+UFE is a minimally invasive option that can give you greater freedom and improve health outcomes.
+This includes anemia and chronic pain, and preserve the hope of having a healthy pregnancy.
 But minimally invasive procedures still have risks.
 Is UFE worth it?
 By far, the positive effects of UFE make it a choice that can be made with confidence.
 Many women happily report changes in the following:

 99 percent of patients have immediate relief from heavy menstrual bleeding after UFE and return to work less than a week after the procedure.
 Many women report their period is shorter than it was prior to embolization.
 In addition, women who undergo UFE will generally have much lighter periods.
 They can feel confident knowing that these agonizing and unusually heavy menstrual periods will cease after the UFE.
 A few may experience irregular menstrual cycles between 3 to 6 months after UFE.
 However, the possibility of this still occurring is less than 1 percent for women below the age of 40 and around 10 percent for women who are over 45.
 Overall, improvements to the menstrual cycle are remarkable, as well as the freedom and flexibility of not having to worry about or plan for the inconvenience of a heavy period.